Read the Mid-Year Parent Survey Findings

 Chromebooks are easily managed by IT and allow staff to monitor usage and lock down content and/or easily deploy relevant applications.

-Issue devices out to each student through a library check-out procedure in October 2016.
+Issued devices out to each student through a library check-out procedure.

 PVSD resources for Digital Citizenship

 Common Sense Media Screen Time